Do you have some values arranged as rows in your workbook, and do you want to convert text in rows to columns in Excel like this?

 As an alternative, you can use the Paste Special option and mark Transpose using its menu.

-This is the best way for a one-time conversion of small to medium numbers of rows both in Excel desktop and online.
+This is the best way for a one-time conversion of small to medium numbers of rows both in the Excel desktop and online.

 Can I convert multiple rows to columns in Excel from another workbook?